 P(5) means 5 > 10, which is FALSE.

-In the above example we have two quantifier ‘∀’ and ‘∃’ with in scope of each other.
+In the above example we have two quantifiers ‘∀’ and ‘∃’ within scope of each other.

 In English we can read it as ‘for all x, there exist a y for which x+y becomes 0.’